wanderllama/LOOP_resolve_git_conflicts/README.md

     * _git add ._ or _git add --all_

 * Tester one commits to their local repository.
-Message is mandatory and good practice is having a detailed message explaining the changes in the commit.
+Message is mandatory and good practice is a detailed message explaining the changes in the commit.
     * _git commit -m "message"_

 * add tester 1s branch to remote repository and push.
 A local branch that does not exist on the remote repository must be added before you can push using _git push_
-  * _git push --set-upstream origin develop_

-* Tester one pushes their local repository to the remote repository
-    * _git push origin B2G2-096_
+  * _git push --set-upstream origin B2G2-096_

-* tester one will log into GitHub and create a pull request to merge their branch into develop branch then they will report to their test leads or code reviewers letting them know they created a PR.
-Complete the merge request and merge tester 1s branch into develop
+* tester one will log into GitHub and create a pull request to **merge their branch into develop branch**

 &nbsp;
 ### Tester 2 steps